openprov/ssi-consultancy/InteroperabilityTestHarness.md

     - Configuration file is loaded and the values under the converter's key used to configure the Converter via Converter.configure.
     - Configuration loaded from file also checked for "skip-tests" entry - if present, then these are recorded.
   - test_interoperability renamed to test_case.
-    - Annotated using nose-parameterized @parameter with callback to prov_interop.interop_tests.harness.test_cases to auto-generate test methods for specific test-case, ext_in, ext_out combinations.
+    - Annotated using nose-parameterized @parameter with callback to prov_interop.interop_tests.harness.harness_resources.test_cases to auto-generate test methods for specific test-case, ext_in, ext_out combinations.
     - Raises nose's Skip error if test case number in Converter's "skip-tests".
     - Raises nose's Skip error if ext_in or ext_out not in Converter's "input-formats" or "output-formats".
     - Does the conversion or comparison as described in the design above/